marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_046.png)

-Let's now see hot to activate shadows in Jitter.
+Let's see how to activate shadows in Jitter:

 ![](./images/visual-quality_047.png)